 Three years ago today, we were in Shanghai.
 Willingly!
 Intentionally!
 We each had our favorite stories about Shanghai – Trenton and Colton became steamed dumpling connoisseurs.
 We found out the steamed dumplings were especially delicious in Shanghai simply because they used a popular American ingredient to entice: Sugar.
 Sweeeeet!

 Every big city beckons you to walk and Shanghai was no exception.
 We discovered that the 6 of us could stay together better this way.
-Not only could we get in some excercise, but the slower pace lends itself to a less hurried feel and more conversation with the guys.
+Not only could we get some exercise, but the slower pace lends itself to a less hurried feel and more conversation with the guys.

 - A) Let pedestrians go first in a cross-walk